Skip to main content

 Welcome to Activated Learning, a Podcast produced by Blue Ridge PBS in partnership with the Virginia Department of Education and in collaboration with the Virginia Society for Technology in Education.
 In each episode, host Tom Landon, Director of Educational Innovation for Blue Ridge PBS, talks to leading educators about what gets them energized and excited as we tell stories of using technology to inspire student engagement.

-Season Two will feature conversations with national leaders in blended learning, award winning teachers, librarians, and guests from the Virginia Department of Education and VSTE.
+Season Three will feature conversations with national leaders in blended learning, award winning teachers, librarians, and guests from the Virginia Department of Education and VSTE.
 Recorded on location around the Commonwealth and in the Blue Ridge PBS podcast studio, ActiVAtED Learning's goal is to demystify instructional technology for teachers, parents and administrators.

+New episodes will be released every two weeks beginning January 21, 2026.
 Check them out here or on ECHO.
 Also available on Apple, Spotify and Amazon Music

 Filer image element